OUR ARTICLES

 1. You mentioned the importance of self-care as the foundation of healthcare.
 Can you elaborate on how this shift in mindset could transform medical practice?

-I often reflect on the times I pushed myself past my limits—skipping meals, ignoring thirst, and rushing through my day as if there were no time to pause.
-In the short term, adrenaline kept me going, but eventually, these habits took a toll—not just on my health, but on my ability to truly be present.
-I came to realise that self-care isn’t a luxury; it’s a necessity.
+I often reflect on the early days of my training, when I routinely pushed myself past my limits—skipping meals, ignoring thirst, rushing through each day as if there were no time to pause.
+In the short term, adrenaline kept me going.
+But eventually, these habits took a toll—not just on my physical health, but on my ability to be fully present.

 2. How can healthcare professionals prioritise their own health, especially in high-pressure roles?